moogret/Medical-Bill-Calculator/notes1.md

 - B tree for policies
 - B tree for class, create multiple B trees off that class when importing the data
 - Abhik working on GUI, Mary Alice working on Data Set, Mary working on B tree class
+- make vector or something to store the total estimate of how many codes they look up

 - Need to install tkinter and customtkinter packages, using "pip install customtkinter"